 If you enable users to accumulate points and rewards, each purchase will further cement their status as loyal customers.
 As long as you offer rewards that customers actually want, your loyalty program should be a success.

-How to Create a Loyalty Program In WooCommerce (Full Guide)
+How To Create A Loyalty Program In WooCommerce (Full Guide)

 Surprisingly, rewards or loyalty programs are often more popular among physical stores than online retailers.
 In practice, it should be the other way around since most e-commerce platforms enable you to log purchase history for your customers.

-Advanced Coupons will also let customers know how many points they can get from buying each product if they visit its page.
+Loyalty Program for WooCommerce will also let customers know how many points they can get from buying each product if they visit its page.
 Likewise, you’ll see a points confirmation message during the checkout process.

 Logged-in customers will be able to access a tab called My Points within their private profiles.
 That tab will enable them to manage and redeem loyalty points.

-By default, Advanced Coupons enables customers to redeem points in exchange for one-off discount codes.
 A good loyalty program will offer discounts that make users feel like they’re getting a good deal, but not so good that you end up losing money.

 Can You Exclude Wholesale Customers From Your WooCommerce Loyalty Program?